 Now, both Daly and Funk are lighter, stronger and faster.
 And they’re joined by reinforcements.
 The team will get to see the impact of two high-level transfers in Dhamir Bishop and Greg Foster, Jr., who are now eligible to play.

 Bishop, a transfer from Xavier, who captained his high school squad at Imhotep Charter, returns to his home city of Philadelphia to join the Hawks.
 After sitting out last season, he’ll look to use his athleticism to bring a defensive presence and scoring threat.
-Foster, a three-star recruit who transfered from Gonzaga, is expected to step in at the point guard position and help provide more shot opportunities for Daly.
+Foster, a three-star recruit who transferred from Gonzaga, is expected to step in at the point guard position and help provide more shot opportunities for Daly.

 As a team, head coach Billy Lange said they are focusing on three main tactical parts: developing an attacking defensive identity, rebounding and sharing the basketball holistically.

 As Lange built this year’s team, he brought in guys who really believe in his vision and want to be part of what they’re creating on Hawk Hill.
 He cares about winning, sure, that’s a given.
 He also cares about the men that make up the roster.
 And he feels personally responsible for building a team that represents the University.
 He describes his new group of men as “high character guys.”

 “It doesn’t mean we want perfect guys,” Lange says.
 “College is a time for great growth and Saint Joseph’s is a place that can help people achieve their full potential.
 What we’re looking for is people that have great intentions.
 And want to grow.
 And want to learn.
 And want to represent the program and the University.
 I just think that if we can do that, one, we represent our University, two, it gives us our best chance of success on the basketball floor.”